Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Changes in the Threshold Limits For Composition Scheme

 Effective April 1, 2019, significant changes were implemented in the Composition Scheme’s threshold limits, aiming to simplify taxation for businesses.
-The annual turnover threshold for availing the composition scheme increased to ₹ 1.5 crore, streamlining the compliance process for eligible taxpayers.
+The annual turnover threshold for availing of the composition scheme increased to ₹ 1.5 crore, streamlining the compliance process for eligible taxpayers.
 Quarterly tax payments and annual return filings became mandatory for those registered under the scheme, fostering a more structured approach to taxation.

 In alignment with these changes, specific considerations were made for North Eastern states, Uttarakhand, and restaurants not serving alcoholic beverages, where the threshold limit remained at ₹ 75 lakh.